 Dr. Garfinkle is no stranger to shifting and refining her own career goals.
 She earned her bachelor’s degree from Barnard College of Columbia University, having majored in sociology and completed multiple internships in entertainment public relations (highlights included The Late Show with David Letterman and several major studios).
 However, once she settled into her first full-time job in that field after college, she quickly realized that the field she thought was her dream did not in fact suit her, and she decided to shift gears.
 After much networking and taking one career assessment test (and finding that test to be entirely unhelpful - probably due to receiving no guidance at all on what its results might have meant) she moved to Washington, DC, where she earned her master’s degree in speech-language pathology from The George Washington University, and worked in several schools to earn her certification following graduation.
 She then returned to The George Washington University for her doctorate in clinical psychology.
 She completed her predoctoral clinical psychology internship at Cambridge Health Alliance/Harvard Medical School in Cambridge, MA, with a faculty appointment as a Fellow in Psychology in the Department of Psychiatry at Harvard Medical School.
 Prior to founding Plot Points Career Counseling, LLC, she spent much of her career in Baltimore at Mt.
 Washington Pediatric Hospital.

 Throughout her training and her career, Dr. Garfinkle has worked with children and adolescents with a variety of social, emotional, and behavioral difficulties, and adults with a wide variety of concerns.
 She has specialized in working with people with language and learning challenges including executive function difficulties, attention disorders, reading and writing disorders, and social learning difficulties.
-She makes continuing education a priority and in 2017 was awarded ASHA’s “ACE” Award for demonstrating her commitment to lifelong learning.
 She is well-trained in psychological assessment and has extensive experience in academic planning and accommodations.
 She has found that she frequently gravitates toward working with people who are experiencing transitions in their lives, and who are struggling to figure out what motivates them.